Off-the-Beaten Path Amalfi Coast

 The most authentic experience is feeling like you actually live there.
 For this, Airbnb is the best option.

-I found the perfect, studio Airbnb in the town of Minori, Italy that was far more affordable than Airbnbs in some of the more popular towns, like Positano and Amalfi.
+I found the perfect studio Airbnb in the town of Minori, Italy, which was far more affordable than Airbnbs in some of the popular towns, like Positano and Amalfi.

 Not only did I feel like I lived in Minori for a few days, I also saw fewer tourists there than anywhere else on the Amalfi Coast during my trip.